arnavgautam/TreeHacks2015/HOLs/HOL-ServiceBusTopics/HOL.md

 <a name="Ex1Task3"></a>
 #### Task 3 - Creating a Topic and Adding Subscriptions Programmatically ####

 In this task, you will learn how to use the **Mircosoft.ServiceBus.NamespaceManager** class to create a new topic and add several subscriptions to it.
-For this, first you will add the necessary configurations to connect to your Service Bus namespace.
+First, you will add the necessary configurations to connect to your Service Bus namespace.

 1. In **Visual Studio**, open the **Begin.sln** solution file from **Source\Ex1-CreatingATopicAndAddingSubscriptions\Begin\**.